ahrnbom/rabloromi/README.md

 ### Instructions for hosting a server

+`python unpack.py` (this only needs to run once)

+Then, to start the server, run:

 `python server.py`

 You can then visit the server using a web browser.
 More instructions are coming soon...
 Maybe.